skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 Together, these four systems form the key core of systems which determine if and how Medicare claims are paid out.
-These systems are currently hosted on the CMS Virtual Data Centers (VDCs) and consist of COBOL programs running on IBM z/OS mainframes in IBM’s Customer Information Control System (CICS) environment.
+These systems are currently hosted on the CMS Virtual Data Centers (VDCs) and consist of COBOL programs running on IBM z/OS mainframes in IBM's Customer Information Control System (CICS) environment.
 The primary users of these systems are the Medicare Administrative Contractors (MACs), who are responsible for receiving and processing claims from healthcare providers in a timely and efficient manner.
 The MACs interface with the shared systems through green-screen terminal interactions, and via flat-file uploads and downloads from the shared systems.
-In addition, each of the MACs has built their own ‘mid-tier’ systems, which are proprietary systems designed to handle the workload and interface with the shared systems.
+In addition, each of the MACs has built their own ‘mid-tier' systems, which are proprietary systems designed to handle the workload and interface with the shared systems.

-The ongoing modernization effort is an attempt to take an incremental approach to modernization – it focuses on finding portions or aspects of the shared systems which may be good ‘proof of concepts’ for a particular goal, and then setting a team to achieve that goal.
+The ongoing modernization effort is an attempt to take an incremental approach to modernization – it focuses on finding portions or aspects of the shared systems which may be good ‘proof of concepts' for a particular goal, and then setting a team to achieve that goal.
 The goals of modernization are plentiful and varied, but they include updating the languages and tools to current industry standards to allow the system to